Student loans can have a language all their own. Understanding these 20 essential loan-related terms can help you

 - Forgiveness – An opportunity to have some or all of your student loan debt canceled, in particular, if you work for a nonprofit, certain low-income school districts, or some government sectors and make a certain number of on-time payments.
 This is generally only available with federal student loans.

 - Student loan refinancing – The process of obtaining a new student loan to pay off an old student loan(s) with new terms.
-You can refinance some or all of your student loans into a new refinance loan.
-See our blog to learn more about how student loan refinancing works, and when it makes sense (and when it doesn’t).
+There are times when it may make sense to refinance some or all of your student loans into a new refinance loan at a lower rate or better terms.

 Phew!
 There are more terms, but that might be enough for today.

 U-fi From Nelnet is here to help you be a smart financial consumer.
 Explore smart private student loan options with U-fi From Nelnet and get started completing your secure student loan application today.